koseidiamond/KoseiHelper/README.md

 ## Miscellaneous

+### Flag Fake Berry
+Similar to Troll Berries, these can set a flag upon "collection" and can reappear instantly or on room reload.
 ### Goomba
 This entity can follow the player horizontally or move in a fixed direction.
 Kills on contact, and can optionally be bounced on.
 It has several customizable options, including spawning mini versions each x seconds, flying away like strawberries, or be winged.
 They can also interact with springs.
 ### Plant